dmawer13/p5.js-Moire-Project/README.md

 This repository contains resources to get started with this activity.
 Generally, we will refer to this repository to download and install necessary software, access multimedia content related to our project, and store our project files.

-## Stage 1
+## Stage 1: Introduction, Software Installation, and Code Commenting Activity
 ### Meeting 1

 ### Introduction

-We'll start out by familiarizing ourselves with moire effects and random dot patterns using the following links:
+We'll start out by familiarizing ourselves with moire effects and random dot patterns by referring to the following content:
 - [Freaky Dot Patterns - Numberphile](https://www.youtube.com/watch?v=QAja2jp1VjE&t=7s) with Dr. Tadashi Tokieda
 - [Quanta Magazine Article: Moire Patterns](https://www.quantamagazine.org/when-magic-is-seen-in-twisted-graphene-thats-a-moire-20190620/)